Wildsong/arctic/README.md

     cd server
     conda activate arctic
     pip install 'strawberry-graphql[debug-server]'
+    pip innstall rich
     strawberry server schema

-Sadly this server does nothing right now. :-) Well.
-It returns a book title.
+Runs a test server on port 8000.
+Connect via browser and send it a ping, like this.

+    {
+        ping {
+            timestamp
+        }
+    }

+It should respond with something like this.

+    {
+        "data": {
+            "ping": {
+            "timestamp": "2023-07-05T15:02:59.334306"
+            }
+        }
+    }

+Ask it for some licenses, like this

+    {
+        licenses {
+            id
+            product
+        }
+    }

-I am thinking I actually will end up needing several, one for ArcGIS, one for the FlexLM license manager.
+I am thinking I actually will end up needing several GraphQL servers, one for ArcGIS, one for the FlexLM license manager.
 Maybe one for MapProxy.
 There's also Prometheus, that might be enough for MapProxy.

+Now that a service is running, run the front end to talk to it.

 ## Node on the client (browser) side